 Hands down the most versatile stove on the market, the Whisperlite Universal allows you to cook for groups with ease.
 Its multi-fuel capability allows you to bring it overseas, and its canister setting allows for great simmer control.

-The Whisperlite Universal burner and pump weigh 11.6 oz (328 grams).
+The Whisperlite Universal burner and pump weigh 11.6 ounces (328 grams).
 The canister adapter and additional jets add an ounce.
 We think that weight is less of a factor in deciding on a liquid gas stove.
 These stoves are meant for longer expedition-style trips, larger groups, or thru-hikes.
-If there are more people it is easier to distribute weight throughout the group.
+If there are more people, it is easier to distribute weight throughout the group.